-Symptoms usually occur about 12 - 14 days after you have been infected with the virus.
+Symptoms usually occur about 12 to 14 days after you have been infected with the virus.
 They may include:

 Special laboratory tests can be used to identify the virus.

-The smallpox vaccine may prevent illness or lessen symptoms if it is given within 1 - 4 days after a person is exposed to the disease.
+The smallpox vaccine may prevent illness or lessen symptoms if it is given within 1 to 4 days after a person is exposed to the disease.
 Once symptoms have started, treatment is limited.